Casa Miranda: An Eco-Tourism Approach To Short-Term Rentals

 In the immediate future, the Grewbers plan to continue making minor design improvements to Casa Miranda, including interior design upgrades from interior peace , a company run by a friend who creates art from recycled materials.
 For their software needs, the Grewbers will continue to use AirBnb with Wheelhouse pricing software, though eventually, they would like to create their own booking website for Casa Miranda.
-(I made a mental note to recommend some website builders to help her with that endeavor.)

 Further down the road, the Grewbers hope to expand their eco-tourism vision to a larger property, perhaps in a commercially zoned setting or maybe somewhere more rural.